Item has been added

 Warm Season Crops

 1. Tomato: Tomato plant is a popular choice for beginners.
-It thrive in warm weather and come in various sizes and colors.
+It thrives in warm weather and comes in various sizes and colors.
 Cherry tomatoes are especially easy to grow in small spaces.

 2. Zucchini and Summer Squash: These fast-growing plants produce many delicious, versatile vegetables.
 They are relatively low-maintenance and great for small gardens.